E20-tux/Distro-picker/README.md

 # Distro-picker
- If you are seeing this I am not done yet.
-Check this page for a few days and you will see my finished project
+If you are reading this message please note that I am done with the project.
+I am only working on the css now.
+Should you have any questions regarding this please contact me at vethavivekan@gmail.com.